Do You Burn More Calories In Winter Or Summer?

 Staying motivated in winter can be tough due to shorter days and cold weather.
 Try indoor workouts like strength training, HIIT, or yoga to maintain your routine.
 Always warm up before outdoor exercise to avoid muscle strain in chilly conditions.

 Longer days in summer are perfect for extended endurance activities like running or cycling.
-However, sweating doesn’t mean more calories burned.
+However, sweating doesn’t mean more calories are burned.
 It’s just how your body cools down, so focus on hydration to maintain energy during workouts.

 To avoid overheating, exercise in the cooler parts of the day, like mornings or evenings.
 Water-based activities like swimming offer a great way to stay cool while staying fit.
 Wear breathable clothing, and rehydrate with electrolytes after sweating.

-Winter: The Hidden Benefits of Cold Weather Workouts
+The Hidden Benefits of Cold Weather Workouts

 When winter rolls around, it’s easy to assume that staying indoors and skipping workouts is the best option.
 After all, who wants to bundle up and face the cold?
 But here’s something you might not know: working out in cold weather can help you burn more calories.
-That’s right—when the temperature drops, your body works harder to stay warm.
-This means it burns more energy and calories.

 Additional Tips: